l3wk3m/studio-booker/README.md

 **User Story - Modifying an existing booking**

-As a registered user I can change the date or details of my existing course bookings so that I can adjust my schedule
+As a registered user I can change the date or details of my existing space bookings so that I can adjust my schedule

 - Acceptance Criteria 1
 Given the user has an existing booking